BerkeleyLab/upcxx/docs/maintainer.md

   This option is really only intended for use by our CI infrastructure, which operates on/with GASNet-EX build trees.
-Since attempts to do anything outside the "scope" of the single-mode will likely fail in unexpected ways, this mode is likely to be more of an annoyance than an advantage to developers, other than when it is necessary to reproduce the CI environment.
+Since attempts to do anything outside the "scope" of the single-mode will likely fail in unexpected ways, this mode is likely to be more of an annoyance than an advantage in manual use, other than when it is necessary to reproduce the CI environment.

 * `-v` or `--verbose`:  This option is intended to support debugging of